-The BreastCare Center at BID–Needham is co-led by Ranjna Sharma, MD, FACS, Breast Surgeon and Tejas S. Mehta, MD, MPH, Chief of Breast Imaging in the Department of Radiology at BIDMC.
+The BreastCare Center at BID–Needham is led by Tejas S. Mehta, MD, MPH, Chief of Breast Imaging in the Department of Radiology at BIDMC.

 Dr. Mehta is the Co-Director of the BIDMC and BID–Needham BreastCare Center and is Chief of Breast Imaging in the Department of Radiology at BIDMC.
 She is an Assistant Professor of Radiology at Harvard Medical School.
 Dr. Mehta is a magna cum laude graduate in biology from Adelphi University and Tufts University School of Medicine.
 She completed an internship in internal medicine at the Faulkner Hospital, a residency in diagnostic radiology at then-Beth Israel Hospital, and a fellowship in women’s imaging at BIDMC.
 She joined the radiology staff at BIDMC in 1998 and later completed a master’s in public health at the Harvard School of Public Health with a concentration in clinical effectiveness.
 Dr. Mehta research interests include the diagnosis and management of high-risk lesions on breast core needle biopsy and the use of new technologies, including breast MRI and tomosynthesis.
 Her subspecialty is breast imaging, which includes mammography, ultrasound, MRI, and other interventions.